nate1100/My-Portfolio/Data-Science-Projects.md

         writer.writerow(feature)

 ```
-The code outputs the 29 extracted features from the raw dataset which are used for model training.
+*The code outputs the 29 extracted features from the raw dataset which are used for model training.*

 ![](images/9.png)

-*Feature engineering stage was divided into three types: URL-based features, Address bar based Feature and Lexical-based Feature. *
+*Feature engineering stage was also divided into three types: URL-based features, Address bar based Feature and Lexical-based Feature. *

 ### URL-based Features
 The features extracted from a URL are used to determine whether the URL is phishing or not.
 The quality of training data, and thus the quality of features fed into the model, determines the success of any learning effort.
 Thus, researchers must ensure that the extracted features represent or have the potential to identify the problem that they are attempting to model.
 The two sources of information used in extracting features are Address Bar based Features and Lexical based Features.